PAC seeks details of supplementary grants

 PAC Member Naveed Qamar said the PAC has already directed that if any grant lapses, it should be pointed out.
 “Why the ministries get the supplementary grants if they are not able to utilize the funds,” he said and asked the officials not to mislead the committee in a bureaucratic way.

-Examining the audit paras of Ministry of Narcotics Control, the audit officials told the committee that the Regional Directorate of Anti-Narcotics Force, Khyber Pakhtunkhwa, confiscated six properties in 2006 but their auction was not held as two properties were in use of the ANF while the process for other properties started in 2019.
+Examining the audit paras of Ministry of Narcotics Control, the audit officials told the committee that the Regional Directorate of Anti-Narcotics Force, Khyber Pakh-tunkhwa, confiscated six properties in 2006 but their auction was not held as two properties were in use of the ANF while the process for other properties started in 2019.
 The Ministry of Narcotics Control secretary said the process of auction of the properties has initiated but one bidder approached the court.
-The officials of the ANF told the committee that a police station of the ANF has been established in two properties, one property is a house of one Kanal while there are CNG stations on two confiscated properties and on one property, confiscated vehicles are parked.
-The committee deferred the issue and sought more details on the confiscated properties.